pwagoe/machine-learning-models-for-kinetic-rates-prediction/README.md

 - NN1 for the ligand feature variatiolns
 - NN2 for an automated protein feature variation across all available Propy3 descriptors
+- 1 hidden NN and 3 hidden NN, models to asses impact of complexity for predictiove performanca
 - Hyperparameter tuning, based on the best R^2 on validation attained from NN1 and NN2

 GNN (Graph Neural Network model)